sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 You can configure a checkbox problem so that for every option that a learner gets wrong, either by not selecting a correct option or by selecting an incorrect option, half of the remaining points are deducted from the learner's score.
-This is known as scoring by halves.
+This method is known as scoring by halves.

 .. note:: By design, partial credit by halves requires the number of answer options to be more than twice the number of incorrect answers.
 In addition,